Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/4 - Routing/README.md

 Skill Description
 ----------
-The fellow fully understand the role of a router in an MVC architecture including how the router maps http request to controller action.
+The Fellow fully understand the role of a router in an MVC architecture including how the router maps http request to controller action.
 The fellow can also articulate the different ways routes are created in a rails application including use cases where it makes sense to use one approach over the other.

 Outputs
 ----------

 After attaining this skill, and as a demonstration of it, a person should be able to create the following:
 - A rails api project that makes use of route namespace to version it's API
 - A rails project that uses route helper methods
 - A rails project that appropriately makes use of resources and nested resources to create restful endpoints